 The heavier your dog is, the more weight and pressure they put on their joints.
 Excess weight can increase pain associated with hip dysplasia.

 Dogs with hip dysplasia should maintain a healthy weight.
-Consider weight loss options if your dog is too heavy for their breed and size.
+Overweight dogs may need a weight loss plan if they are too heavy for their breed and size, and to help prevent hip dysplasia.

 5. Nutritious food